Bharath-Ramamurthy/Gen-Apply/README.md

 ---

 ## Why repository is private
-This system represents a competitive product capability (multi-agent orchestration, reliability heuristics, and provider routing).
 The codebase and low-level optimizations are intentionally private while the service is being launched and hardened.

 If you’re a recruiter, hiring manager, or technical collaborator and want a deeper look — I’m happy to share architecture diagrams, design notes, or a controlled demo.